XPhyro/py-conjecture/catalans-conjecture/README.md

-As Catalan's conjecture is proved, it is pointless to search for solutions.
+As Catalan's Conjecture is proved, it is pointless to search for solutions.